And the Next Generation Steps Forward….

 When to Apply

 The majority of our summer Harvest Crew are students on break from school.
-We begin accepting applications for the coming harvest season in April, and we contact workers in batches based on their potential availability date in order to have and initial team ready for the fields when the harvest begins in mid-to late May.
+We begin accepting applications for the coming harvest season in Spring, and we contact workers in batches in May based on their potential availability date in order to have an initial team ready for the fields when the harvest begins in mid-to late May.
 We will do another round of interviews and hiring in early June to prepare for the next wave of hiring in mid-to-late June.
 We will continue adding workers as needed throughout the harvest season, and you never know when we might need someone like you!

 If you are serious about learning more about farming and are interested in field work at the farm in the early spring or late fall, please let us know.
 We have a small group of more experienced extended season workers, and you might be a good addition to that team.